otaviojava/jcassandra-book/06-java-driver.md

 * Search for the book from the ISBN;
 * Search for books from the respective category.

-Thinking in a simple way, a model that meets all queries and distributes information would look like this:
+Thinking simply, a model that meets all queries and distributes information would look like this:

 ```sql
 CREATE KEYSPACE IF NOT EXISTS library WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3};